Heading to NYC? We share how to spend 2 days in New York City in this NYC itinerary, including the best sights and how to get around NYC.

 After seeing beautiful views of the city, learn more about the tragic events of 9/11 at the 9/11 Memorial & Museum.
 Pay a peaceful tribute to all those who lost their lives at this memorial after one of the most horrendous acts on humanity by humans and remind all of us to spread the message of love, peace, and harmony across the globe.

-If it’s a special occasion, you could also head to the ONE DINE restaurant, offering fantastic views of the city.
+If it’s a special occasion, you could also head to the ONE DINE restaurant, offering fantastic views of the city and a truly special lunch.

 Walk through Wall Street then finish off your day with a trip to Brooklyn Bridge.
 A casual stroll on this magnificent bridge is worth it all to get a glimpse of New York city life.
 The place represents the soul of this stunning city, and the never say die spirit.